QASymphony/shell-agent-samples/AutomationHostExamples/automateRobot/README.md

  ![](../images/robotcycle.png)

-2. Click on the test cycle and it should show all of the tests that were run through the maven build and their statuses.
+2. Click on the test cycle and it should show all of the tests that were run through the Robot build and their statuses.

  ![](../images/robottests.png)